6 Beautiful European Landscapes for your Travel Inspiration January 14th, 2019

 In County Clare, along the west coast of Ireland, lies one of the most impressive natural sights in Ireland, The Cliffs of Moher.
 Steeply rising 700 feet above the Atlantic Ocean and spanning an area about 5 miles long, the cliffs are one of Ireland’s top attractions.
 You can easily spend hours here taking in the views from the many vantage points.
 On clear days you will be able to see the Aran Islands and Galway Bay.
 Exploration options include walking trails, ferries, and even scenic airplane trips.
 Its location on the western coast makes timing your visit to be there for the sunset highly rewarding.

 The Cliffs of Moher Experience, the official visitor’s center, showcases displays that educate visitors on the history of the area, the local plant life, underwater caves, and the various wildlife that make their homes along the cliffs.
 The entry fee covers the cost of parking, restroom access, and a restaurant and goes toward the cost of conservation.

 Are you feeling inspired to get out into nature?

 With these options and many more available to see and explore, there’s something for everyone in Europe.
-If you need assistance building a custom itinerary, want travel advice, or shopping for a guided tour, Montage Travel offers a variety of travel planning services designed to your personal needs to ensure a memorable experience.
+If you need assistance building a custom itinerary (see a sample), want travel advice, or are shopping for a guided tour/cruise, Montage Travel offers a variety of travel planning services designed to your personal needs to ensure a memorable experience.